 Drupal, the open-source, PHP-based CMS is increasingly the tool of choice not only for smaller and medium-sized businesses.

-However, also the major corporate giants (like US telco Verizon) and organisations with large, and complex, needs (like the White House and even, sometimes, the UK government) – whether the challenge lies in building and managing a complex employee intranet (such as Verizon’s) or an ever-changing live website such as those of media outlets like The Economist.
+However, also the major corporate giants (like Tesla or Nokia) and organisations with large, and complex, needs (like Nasa or Australian government) – whether the challenge lies in building and managing a complex employee intranet or an ever-changing live website such as those of media outlets like The Economist.

 Drupal is a superb content management system on which roughly 2% of the world’s current websites are built, including a fair few of the ones we produce here at Eton Digital.